stat20/old-course-materials/syllabus.md

 ### Mode of instruction and scheduling conflicts

 The first two weeks of lectures and labs will be held live on Zoom.
 A link to the Zoom meeting will be distributed via bCourses, where the recordings will also appear.
-After two weeks, will aim to resume the mode of instruction outlined below, though that will be moderated by any changes to campus policy.
+After two weeks, we plan to resume the mode of instruction outlined below, though that will be moderated by any changes to campus policy.

 Maintaining your health and that of the Berkeley community is of primary importance to course staff, so if you are feeling ill or have been exposed to illness, please do not come to class.
 Recordings of the lecture are available online and you will have the ability to join a make-up lab remotely.